DORA Process in DHCP – Explained in detail

 DHCP Acknowledge Message – The Dora Fourth Message

 DHCP acknowledge message is the last message of the DORA process.
-It is sent by the DHCP Server to DHCP Client.
+It is sent by the DHCP Server to the DHCP Client.
 This message is a reply to the DHCP Request message.
 This message header has the following main fields:

 Source IP: DHCP Server IP Address